Press Room - Profile: Beth Kelly Hatt, Founder

 Beth says she learned the Travel Business through the school of hard knocks, and through mentors in the industry, reading, workshops, and seminars through the National Tour Association.
 Her parents were entrepreneurs, and at the young age of 11, she became an entrepreneur herself, opening a small canteen for the summer, an enterprise which her parents continued and eventually became the village grocery store.
 Beth refers to herself as a human sponge, absorbing information from books on a range of topics from management and business to motivational and personal development.
 It is this thirst and passion for learning that has helped her grow as a leader and a mentor.

-Beth believes that Aquila’s success is due to her greatest asset, her team of employees, the people she calls her work family.
+Beth believes that Aquila’s success is due to her greatest asset, her team, the people she calls her work family.
 Aquila has been managed on the “team” approach and it has worked.
 Everyone is involved in company decisions, from growth strategies to budgets, and this has allowed Aquila to climb mountains that could never have been surmounted had it not been for the belief that “together we can accomplish anything”.
 The work environment and culture established at Aquila is a rare and powerful experience.
-If managers operate on the physical or material resources of an organization and leaders operate on the spiritual side, Beth Kelly is a true leader, as she has taken hold of the organization by its very soul.
+If managers operate on the physical or material resources of an organization and leaders operate on the spiritual side, Beth is a true leader, as she has taken hold of the organization by its very soul.
 Much of her time is spent on mentoring, coaching and succession planning to develop people as leaders, and she is an intuitive teacher with the goal being the team’s advancement, not solely hers.
 Her blend of compassion, confidence, pride and vision is shared with the team daily.
 She loves her work and her life, and that is contagious.